Factbox: How will Britain's EU referendum vote count work on the night?

 Each of 382 local counting areas will tally the number of ballot papers cast and announce local turnout figures (including spoiled ballots and postal votes) in each of the areas.
 The Electoral Commission has estimated that most turnout announcements at counting-area level will come between 2230 on June 23 and 0130 on June 24.
 The last turnout figure is expected at around 0400.

-Each area will count the votes and announce totals for REMAIN and LEAVE in each of the 382 areas.
+Each area will count the votes and announce totals for REMAIN and LEAVE.
 The majority of counting areas are expected to declare between around 0100 and 0300 on June 24.
 The last declaration is expected around 0600.

 Local totals will be collated into totals for 12 regions, and then a final, national, result.
 The final result will be announced in Manchester by Jenny Watson, Chief Counting Officer.

-The Birmingham area has around 700,000 eligible voters while the City of London counting area has 7,000 eligible voters.
+The Birmingham area has around 700,000 eligible voters while the City of London counting area, comprising the central financial district of the capital, has just 7,000 eligible voters.
 The smallest counting area is the Isles of Scilly which has about 1,700 voters.

 Estimated time of declarations in the bigger areas: Northern Ireland around 0030, Birmingham around 0330, Leeds around 0400, Glasgow around 0400, Sheffield around 0330, Cornwall around 0230-0300, Bradford around 0200, Durham around 0130, Manchester around 0400 and Edinburgh around 0300-0400).